owatson1/olivia-watson-analytics-portfolio/project-1-wearables/project1_process_methodology.md

   - `hourlyIntensities_merged.csv` — intensity per hour per user (22,099 rows)

 **Why these four files and not the others?**
 The dataset contains ~18 files including minute-level granularity, heart rate, and weight logs.
-I chose daily and hourly files because they match the weekly recap framing — a weekly summary doesn't need minute-level data, and heart rate and weight had too many missing users to be analytically useful.
+I chose daily and hourly files because they match the weekly recap framing, a weekly summary doesn't need minute-level data, and heart rate and weight had too many missing users to be analytically useful.

 **Known limitation:** No demographic data.
 Age, gender, and location are not available for the 33 Fitbit users.
-I treat this cohort as a proxy for the engaged wearable-wearing population — self-selected and likely already healthier than average.
+I treat this cohort as a proxy for the engaged wearable-wearing population which is self-selected and likely already healthier than average.

 ### Benchmark: CDC / NHANES Demographics (2021–2023)
 - **Source:** CDC NHANES public data portal (no approval required)
-- **File:** `DEMO_L.xpt` — converted to CSV using Python
+- **File:** `DEMO_L.xpt` (converted to CSV using Python)
 - **Adults in dataset:** 8,153 (filtered to age 18+)

 **How NHANES is used — and how it isn't:**
 NHANES is not joined to the Fitbit data.
 There is no shared identifier between the two datasets, and attempting a statistical join would be methodologically incorrect.
-Instead, I use NHANES as a published national reference population — the same way CDC summary statistics are cited in academic and industry research.
+Instead, I use NHANES as a published national reference population the same way CDC summary statistics are cited in academic and industry research.
 The NHANES dataset validates that my benchmark figures come from the actual 2021-2023 survey, not a secondary source.

 The four CDC benchmarks used as reference points in the dashboard:
 - 24.2% of adults meet the 150 min/week physical activity guideline